 A fully secular state is the only sort where everyone is free to practice his or her religion or to live free from religion without interference, provided that he or she doesn’t expect any privileges because of his or her personal beliefs, and doesn’t seek to impose them on anyone else.

 The UK is not a completely secular state.
 We have an established church, bishops in the House of Lords, public subsidies for religious organisations, and preferential treatment for people of “faith”.
 However, we are more secular than we were.
-Organisations like the National Secular Society, the British Humanist Association and Suffolk Humanists & Secularists are constantly challenging the influence of religion in public life.
+Organisations like the National Secular Society and Humanists UK are constantly challenging the influence of religion in public life.

 We agree with the mission statement of the National Secular Society: